Planned Giving

 Through careful planning, your gift might create a scholarship so that the success you now enjoy may be possible for others.
 Your interests might set up a specific program endowment within the Foundation.
 A gift can also be used for our current, most pressing needs.

-If you have decided what area of the College will benefit from your generosity, we are ready to help you in shaping your gift.
-All amounts and intentions are always kept strictly confidential unless you direct us otherwise.
-By working together you, your advisors, and the Foundation can create a distinctive gift that meets your vision and the goals of Lenoir Community College.
+If you have decided which area of the College will benefit from your generosity, we are ready to help you shape your gift.
+All amounts and intentions are always confidential unless you direct us otherwise.
+By working together, you, your advisors, and the Foundation can create a distinctive gift that meets your vision and Lenoir Community College’s goals.

 Outright Gifts